 You may find this list has some very interesting facts that many have not been realised when it comes to carbohydrates in foods.
-For instance white potatoes come in at 17g carbs and cashew nuts are actually a whopping 30g carbs.
+For instance white potatoes come in at 17g carbs, and cashew nuts are actually a whopping 30g carbs.
 Who would have ever guessed that potatoes actually contain almost half the carbs as a nut!

 The difference between them (and this is where it can get a bit complicated) is that cashews are actually low GI due to their high fat and protein content and so they are considered healthier in that respect than white potatoes that have very little fat and protein.
 The presence of fat and protein in a food will slow down the sugar release into the bloodstream.
 To understand this in more detail then please learn about low glycemic foods.
 It will open your eyes to how a low GI diet combined with the low carbohydrate diet is one of the best long term, sustainable weight loss strategies there is.

 WHAT IS A LOW GI DIET?

 A low GI diet is different to a low carb diet in the respect that it focuses more on how quickly carbohydrates in food hit the bloodstream.
 Too fast and you will have a much bigger insulin response to clear those sugars out of the blood.
 This is not good in terms of weight loss as those sugars are usually then stored as fat ( the dangerous belly fat kind).
 The lower GI foods are much healthier for long term health.